-Many agribusiness owners are providing for their family’s income needs which are long term and do not consider viewing their personal and agribusiness financial planning differently.
-Weather you farm row crops, livestock, or own an orchard, you will need to identify a successor in order to leave a legacy for future generations to come.
+Many agribusiness owners are providing for their family’s income needs which are long term, and do not consider viewing their personal and agribusiness financial planning differently.
+Whether you farm row crops, livestock, or own an orchard, you will need to identify a successor in order to leave a legacy for future generations to come.

 No matter the type of agribusiness there are a four strategies that you should be aware of that will be key to the financial future of your agribusiness.

 Unfortunately, without a proper estate plan, many agribusinesses fall victim to conflict or litigation.
 As a result many others are sold to pay the estate or inheritance taxes.
 At the end of the day, it is you as the business owner who determines what is fair.
-It is important to have an established estate plan avoids or minimizes the following:
+It is important to have an established estate plan to avoid or minimize the following:

-Many often ask the question, what will my business look like now, in the future, or even when I’m gone.
+Many often ask the question: What will my business look like now, in the future, or even when I’m gone?
 The truth is, without a formal business strategy an unexpected disaster could put your business or personal financial status in jeopardy.
-By choosing a formal entity such as an LLC or corporation could be a key factor to your agribusiness strategy.
+Choosing a formal entity such as an LLC or corporation could be a key factor to your agribusiness strategy.
 By establishing a business strategy you can:

 In many cases, agribusinesses are multigenerational businesses.
 As the business provides income for multiple generations many ask the questions, how will I provide for my family or leave a legacy once I retire?
 When a retirement plan is established it is important to consider the transition period.
 Does your retirement plan for your agribusiness include the following: